Investigating Anthropometric Fidelity in SAM 3D Body: Future Directions: Medical-in-the-Loop

 \subsection{Implicit-Explicit Hybrid Representations}

-To bypass the parametric bottleneck of MHR, future architectures should integrate 3D Gaussian Splatting \cite{kerbl20233d} directly into the latent generation process.
-Approaches like CHROME \cite{dutta2025chrome} have demonstrated the efficacy of such hybrid representations for handling occlusion and detail.
-Rather than relying solely on the mesh $M(\beta, \theta)$, we propose a hybrid representation:
+To bypass the rigid parametric bottleneck imposed by the MHR, future architectures must transition to hybrid representations.
+We propose integrating 3D Gaussian Splatting \cite{kerbl20233d} or neural signed distance functions (SDFs) directly on top of the explicit parametric mesh, similar to the strategies employed by CHROME \cite{dutta2025chrome}.

+Rather than relying solely on the mesh vertex output $M(\beta, \theta)$, we propose a mathematically hybrid generative framework:

-where $G_{\text{MHR}}$ represents the base mesh, and $G_{\text{fine}}$ is an additive refinement layer parameterized by a set of 3D Gaussians $\mathcal{G}$.
-This allows for adaptive density, allocating more primitives to high-frequency areas (e.g., facial pathology) without increasing the global parameter budget.
+where $G_{\text{MHR}}$ generates the low-frequency base mesh to ensure solid topological structure and kinematic accuracy.
+However, $G_{\text{fine}}$ acts as an additive, high-frequency refinement layer parameterized by a set of dynamic 3D Gaussians $\mathcal{G}$ attached to the mesh surface.

+\textbf{Training Paradigm \& Loss Adjustment:} This hybrid system must be trained via a two-stage curriculum.
+Stage 1 freezes $G_{\text{MHR}}$ and exclusively trains the Gaussian attributes (opacity, scale, rotation, and spherical harmonics) to capture residual photometric errors.
+The loss function must be upgraded from standard silhouette or L2 losses to incorporate perceptual metrics that preserve surface texturing: